SFDO-Community-Sprints/DLRS-Documentation/docs/Installation/index.md

 **Production & Developer Edition Orgs:**
 [https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5p000001E8vdAAC](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5p000001E8vdAAC)

-Note: Only the Process Builder calculation mode is compatible with the Professional Edition because of the use of Apex Triggers in all other calculation modes.
+Note: Only the `Invocable by Automation` (called Process Builder in versions prior to 2.21) calculation mode is compatible with the Professional Edition because of the use of Apex Triggers in all other calculation modes.

 ![Process Builder Sharing Mode](https://raw.githubusercontent.com/wiki/afawcett/declarative-lookup-rollup-summaries/images/Process-Builder-Sharing-Mode.PNG)